HAPiWEC/HAPiGYM_docs/Pages/3-Toolbox-updates.md

 # Updating the toolbox

 We'll email participants whenever there is a toolbox update available.
 It's up to you when you do the update - your current toolbox will still work, it just won't have any new features.
-If the update is terrible, you can always reinstall an [older version] (https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions/Earlier%20versions).
+If the update is terrible, you can always reinstall an [older version](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions/Earlier%20versions).

  **1. Install the latest toolbox version:** This is a repeat of the first quick start step - download and install the [latest toolbox](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).